 3. Upgrade Your HVAC Unit

 HVAC energy savings can be tough with an old unit.
 Newer HVAC units are, in the long run, much cheaper than trying to maintain an old one.
 Especially during hot months, your HVAC unit may be running continually, making the need for a reliable unit even more important.
 Look for an HVAC that produces the most air and circulation without eating up too much energy.

 Programmable thermostats allow you to control your HVAC unit remotely at any time.
 This is particularly useful if you travel quite a bit.
 Any time you’re not at home, with the click of a button you can reset the temperature, leaving it warmer when you’re not there and cooled down by the time you return.
 You can also preset the thermostat to make the air conditioning engage until a certain time of day.

 5. Install Insulation to Increase HVAC Energy Savings

 Even following the suggestions above, you can still generate a high energy bill if your home is not well-insulated.
 Investing in insulation will decrease the workload and strain put on your HVAC, making your air conditioning unit last longer.
 An area some people overlook is the attic.
 If your attic isn’t insulated, you are losing money hand over fist.
 Another way you can insulate your home is by purchasing insulated windows.
 Any insulation helps the wear and tear on your HVAC unit.

 Call The Cooling Company

-HVAC cost and efficiency doesn’t have to be a stress point in your life, however, if you properly maintain your unit during the off season and set your home up for success.
-To save even more money and for all your HVAC needs, contact The Cooling Company at 702-567-0707.
+HVAC cost and efficiency don’t have to be a stress point in your life, however, if you properly maintain your unit during the offseason and set your home up for success.
+To save even more money and for all your HVAC needs, contact The Cooling Company at (702) 790-8277.
 You can also use The Cooling Company’s online energy efficiency calculator to help you compare different HVAC units for maximum efficiency!